 A red wine pill.
 Popping a pill can help you receive the benefits of resveratrol without having to uncork a single bottle.
 Taking a red wine pill can also help you avoid all the empty calories and sugars that come with red wine.

-Before we head to the benefits, we want to make one thing very clear.
+Before we move to the benefits of red wine for female and male health, we want to make one thing very clear.

-Neither the American Heart Association nor the National Heart, Lung, and Blood Institute recommends you to start taking alcohol just to prevent disease.
+Neither the American Heart Association nor the National Heart, Lung, and Blood Institute recommends you drink alcohol just to prevent disease.
 Alcohol can be addictive and can lead to serious health problems or even aggravate some.

 What Are The Benefits Of Red Wine For Health?

-Check out here some of the best red wine health benefits.
+Check out some of the best health benefits of red wine.